fhswno/fhswno/README.md

 I'm currently learning to develop "greenfield" Augmented Reality experiences, with the aim to create a cross-platfrom, JS/TS-based AR framework, so developers can leverage AR for cooler stuff than Snapchat Lenses or Apple Measure.

-I'm also learning Rust when I have a bit of time - I've heard a lot of good stuff about it and its popularity in production is soaring.
-I'm still trying to figure out when it could be the "best tool for the job" though, as the learning curve seems quite high.

 # I'm interested in...👀

 Helping non-technical people acquiring tech skills - the world needs more devs than ever, but universities, MOOCs and bootcamps create more barriers than bridges for people to dive into tech.
 I'm trying to build a product to address this challenge, and help anyone get in the tech industry, without student loans, without having to give up full-time employment, without having to struggle learning alone.